SEARCH: Wednesday, September 08, 2010

 "EXTREME" NEIGHBORHOOD EXERCISE

 Since its inception in 1987, it has spread internationally, with groups in Brazil, Britain, Canada, Sweden and the United States.
-Mark Toorock, 34, of Berkeley Heights, NJ, estimates there are 1,000 freerunners in the United States, including more than 600 registered on his Web site.
-California has the most, followed by New York and Massachusetts, with a large contingent in Maryland and Virginia.
+In the US, California has the most, followed by New York and Massachusetts, with a large contingent in Maryland and Virginia.
+Some of the competitors on the TV show "American Ninja Warrior" participate in parkour.

 FOR MORE INFORMATION